venovako/FLAPWxHZ/README.md

 # FLAPWxHZ
-The Hari-Zimmermann complex generalized SVD and EVD.
+The Hari-Zimmermann complex generalized hyperbolic SVD and EVD.

 ## Building